czirakim/Ansible.s2sVPN.Fortinet/README.md

 <br> This file contains everyting that is needed to establish the vpn:
 <br>pre-shared-key, DH group, peer IP, the phase1 and phase2 proposal (i've used the same one for both),
 <br>local/remote site name, local/remote subnets.
-<br>The playbook contains all the tasks for creating the vpn, policies, routing
-<br>and showing the status of the vpn.
+<br>The playbook contains all the tasks for creating the vpn, policies, routing and showing the status of the vpn.

 ## Credits
 This was written by Mihai Cziraki